DataDog/documentation/content/en/real_user_monitoring/browser/monitoring_page_performance.md

 - **Initial Load**: Loading Time is equal to _whichever is longer_:

   - The difference between `navigationStart` and `loadEventEnd`, or
-  - The difference between `navigationStart` and the first time the page has no activity for 100ms (with activity defined as ongoing network requests or a DOM mutation).
+  - The difference between `navigationStart` and the first time the page has no activity.
 Read [How page activity is calculated](#how-page-activity-is-calculated) for details.

 - **SPA Route Change**: Loading Time is equal to the difference between the URL change and the first time the page has no activity.
 Read [How page activity is calculated](#how-page-activity-is-calculated) for details.